paolo-caroni/ps3mca-ps1/README.md

 ## Tested

-Reading <div class="phishy">100%</div>.
+Reading 100%.
-Writing unofficial and original memory card <div class="phishy">99%</div> with some errors in the odd frame, unreadable on PS if you use emulator image (see doc/FAQ).
+Writing unofficial and original memory card 99% with some errors in the odd frame, unreadable on PS if you use emulator image (see doc/FAQ).
-Writing PocketStation <div class="phishy">0.1%</div>, DON'T use it, actually write only the fist frame, need different delay structure.
+Writing PocketStation 0.1%, DON'T use it, actually write only the fist frame, need different delay structure.
 (The clock isn't implemented yet.)

 ## Documentation